 Term used to describe female-identified people attracted romantically, erotically, and/or emotionally to other female-identified people.

 A common abbreviation for lesbian, gay, bisexual, transgender, queer and community.
 The acronym is used as an umbrella term when talking about non heterosexual and non-cisgender identities, and does not always reflect members of the community.
-The acronym may be expanded to LGBTQIA to include intersex individuals, allies, and/or asexual people, or shortened to LGBQ when discussing only sexual orientation.
+The acronym may be expanded to LGBTQIA to include intersex individuals, asexual people, or shortened to LGBQ when discussing only sexual orientation.

 Usually refers to a lesbian with a feminine gender expression.
 Can be used in a positive or a derogatory way, depending on who is using it.
 Is sometimes also used to refer to a lesbian who is seen as automatically passing for heterosexual.